 We do not recommend reheating fish in the microwave.

-Fresh mahi should be cooked within 24 hours of purchasing.
+Fresh mahi should be cooked within 24 hours of purchase.
 Store in the original packaging in the refrigerator.

-Wash hands after touching the raw fish.
+Wash your hands after touching the raw fish.
 Do not reuse raw fish utensils for other items.

 More Seafood Recipes